-Likewise, the government in this case can state no legitimate purpose for the decision to withdraw and dismiss, except perhaps to protect a senior officer from public scrutiny2.
-The practical effect of the decision to withdraw and refer charges to another court-martial at another Base resulted in palpable, substantial, and ongoing prejudice to the accused.
-It served the purpose of the command to protect a senior officer from public scrutiny and criticism for her underhanded and nefarious acts to interfere with a judicial proceeding and denied the accused an opportunity to have a speedy and fair trial and to present strong evidence of his professionalism and character.
+Likewise, the government in this case can state no legitimate purpose for the decision to withdraw and dismiss, except perhaps to protect a senior officer from public embarrassment and condemntaion2.
+The practical effect of the decision to withdraw and refer charges to another court-martial at another Base resulted in palpable, substantial, and ongoing prejudice to the

-1 While analyzing the Government's actions for prejudice is one way that court's look to determine whether a withdrawal is proper, it is not dispositive.
-A proper withdrawal could substantially prejudice the accused.
-For example, plea that becomes improvident may cause a delay that then results in witnesses for the defense becoming unavailable.
+1 While analyzing the Government's actions for prejudice is one way that court's look to determine whether a withdrawal is proper, the existence of prejudice is not dispositive to deciding the issue.
+Even a proper withdrawal could substantially prejudice the accused.
+For example, a plea that becomes improvident may cause a delay that then results in witnesses for the defense becoming unavailable.
 Such prejudice does not make a re-referral improper.